UniversalDependencies/UD_Madi-Jarawara/README.md

 # Introduction

 UD_Madi-Jarawara is a collection of annotated sentences in Madí (Jarawara dialect) from a variety of sources, including grammar examples, oral stories, didatic material, and dictionary examples.
-The texts are annotated by Fabrício Ferraz Gerardi.
+The texts are annotated by Fabrício Ferraz Gerardi and Julia Sattler.

 ...